Tree edge list expansion

 output

-EDITED to reflect added test cases (see input above), and slightly changed the desired output to more closely align with that of the Hierarchy path action.
+EDITED to reflect added test cases (see input above), and changed the desired output to more closely align with that of the Hierarchy path action.

 The output may come in two shapes: